souzavz460-cmyk/sszz/README.md

 task.spawn(function()
     while true do
         task.wait(1)
-        if Settings.AutoFarmCoins or Settings.AutoCollectCoins then
+        if Settings.AutoFarmCoins or Settings.AutoCollectCoins or Settings.CoinTP then
             local coin = findCoin()
             local root = getRoot(LocalPlayer)
-            if coin and root then
-                root.CFrame = coin.CFrame
-            end
-        end
-        if Settings.CoinTP then
-            local coin = findCoin()
-            local root = getRoot(LocalPlayer)
-            if coin and root then
-                root.CFrame = coin.CFrame
+            if coin and root then root.CFrame = coin.CFrame end
-            end
         end
     end
 end)